Renegade9819/twitter/README.md

 The Twitter app made using Flutter.

-The `master` branch contains in-memory data for testing purposes.
-Look at the `backend` branch for API related stuff which will be the final app.
+Ahead of master branch.
+Will be the final app.

 The API is developed with Spring Boot.
 I'll post it on GitHub soon.

 `Note:` The app is currently in development.
-The tweet functionality is not yet completed.
+The tweet functionality is not fully completed.
+Messages and notifications are pending.

 <img src="https://user-images.githubusercontent.com/20268535/149674926-44a5328c-d9b0-47af-a50c-a66e0fc77b28.png" width=40% height=40%>